SURREY,...

 2. Buyer’s Market:

-A Buyer’s market is a slower market.
+The buyer’s market is a slower market.
 This type of market occurs when supply is greater than demand, the number of homes exceeding the number of Buyers.
 Properties are more likely to stay on the market for a longer period of time.
-Fewer offers will come in, and with less frequency.
+Fewer offers will come in and with less frequency.
 Prices may even decline during this period.
 Buyers will have more selection and flexibility in terms of negotiating toward a lower price.
 Even if your initial offered price is too low, Sellers will be more likely to come back with a counter-offer.

 3. Balanced Market: